hennsoe/sideprojects/README.md

 The JUDOTV enhancer is for injecting into the browser page (I am using a JS extension for this).
 The code adds a fullscreen button on the JudoTV page (which would otherwise be a premium feature) and it removes some of those pesky banner ads (when it works).
 You may have to reinject this script whenever you load a new page on the Judotv domain.
+#### F1 Penalty Generator
+This is a generator to make penalties, but it must be served from the same domain - which means you must probably run it as a server.
+An easy way to do this is `python3 -m http.server -d [path/to/f1penalty]`.
+This project uses [html2canvas](https://github.com/niklasvh/html2canvas).

 ## Rust folder
 #### rust-wasm-calc